nuxy/bittrex_autotrader/README.md

 ## Donations

-If this script makes you money, buy me a :beer: or two.
+If this script makes you money, buy me :beer:

     Bitcoin:  1Cvr9aHNmV2riULkfgEqofQtuhxCBe7A16
     Litecoin: LcMKbewQftytYnmsGTk63BW7yPCnUKFNni